uyuni-project/uyuni/testsuite/documentation/idempotency.md

 ## Base channel

-As a standard status, we require that traditional clients and Salt minions have the **base channel assigned**.
+As a standard status, we require that Salt minions have the **base channel assigned**.
 The base channel is where the test packages are located.

-If you remove a traditional client or minion, **always re-add** the base channel, otherwise all package and patch tests will fail.
+If you remove a minion, **always re-add** the base channel, otherwise all package and patch tests will fail.

 ## Red Hat-like and Debian-like minions